uoftcprg/pokerkit/CONTRIBUTING.rst

 Contributing to PokerKit
 ========================

-Thanks for considering contributing to ``PokerKit``!
-Your contributions are greatly appreciated, and help make ``PokerKit`` a better tool for everyone in the Poker AI and research communities.
+Thanks for considering contributing to PokerKit!
+Your contributions are greatly appreciated, and help make PokerKit a better tool for everyone in the Poker AI and research communities.

 **Setting up Your Development Environment**
 -------------------------------------------

-1. Fork the ``PokerKit`` repository on GitHub.
+1. Fork the PokerKit repository on GitHub.
 2. Clone your fork locally: ``git clone git@github.com:username/pokerkit.git``
 3. Setup virtual environment: ``python -m venv venv``
 4. Activate the virtual environment: ``source venv/bin/activate``